ArpNetworking/metrics/README.md

 Q. _Why does my dashboard json creation fail with `"Dashboard not found","status":"not-found"`?_
 A. You need to remove the top-level `"id":<INT>` field from the dashboard json from the Grafana user interface.

+Q. _How do I get Cluster Aggregator to reaggregate data?_
+A. Cluster Aggregator's persist vs reaggregate behavior is controlled by the endpoint that MAD sends data to.
+You can change this by swapping the active `uri` field in `build/config/mad/pipelines/pipeline.conf` for `http_cluster_sink`.

 License
 -------